hazelcast/hazelcast/hazelcast-documentation/src/JCache-ICache.md

 #### Named Instance Scope

 A `CacheManager` can be bound to an existing and named `HazelcastInstance` instance.
-This requires that the instance was created using a `com.hazelcast.config.Config` and requires that an `instanceName` be set.
-Multiple `CacheManager`s created using an equal
-`java.net.URI` will share the same `HazelcastInstance`.
+If the `instanceName` is specified in `com.hazelcast.config.Config`, it can be used directly by passing it to `CachingProvider` implementation.
+Otherwise (`instanceName` not set or instance is a client instance) instance name must be get over `HazelcastInstance` instance via `String getName()` method to pass the `CachingProvider` implementation.
+In general, `String getName()` method over `HazelcastInstance` is more safe and preferable way for getting name of instance.
+Multiple `CacheManager`s created using an equal `java.net.URI` will share the same `HazelcastInstance`.

-A named scope is applied nearly the same way as the configuration scope: pass in the instance name using the `HazelcastCachingProvider#HAZELCAST_INSTANCE_NAME` (which resolves to `hazelcast.instance.name`) property as a mapping inside a
-`java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.
+A named scope is applied nearly the same way as the configuration scope: pass in the instance name using the `HazelcastCachingProvider#HAZELCAST_INSTANCE_NAME` (which resolves to `hazelcast.instance.name`) property as a mapping inside a `java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.

-Here is an example of Named Instance Scope.
+Here is an example of Named Instance Scope with specified name.

 ```java
 Config config = new Config();